Mythologizing Tom Thomson - NEW!

 CHANGING TIDES: CONTEMPORARY ART OF NEWFOUNDLAND AND LABRADOR

-Organized by the McMichael Canadian Art Collection and curated by Sharona Adamowicz-Clements
+Organized by the McMichael Canadian Art Collection, Guest curated by Patricia Grattan

 The Group of Seven and Tom Thomson